2.10.2 Electing to End an Assessment

-A reference in a child support agreement made after 23 May 2018 is taken not to include a child support terminating event under section 12(4)(a)(i) of the CSA Act.
-This ensures a child support agreement made after 23 May 2018 cannot enable a termination of the agreement via a unilateral election by a payee under section 151 of the CSA Act to end the administrative assessment.
+A reference to a child support terminating event under the CSA Act in a child support agreement made on or after 23 May 2018 is taken not to include an event under CSA Act section 12(4)(a)(i) (CSA Act section 12(6)).
+This ensures a child support agreement made on or after 23 May 2018 cannot enable a termination of the agreement via a unilateral election by either payee or payer under section 151 of the CSA Act to end the administrative assessment.
 If a child support agreement made before 23 May 2018 states the agreement will end if a terminating event occurs, depending on the wording of the agreement, the child support agreement will end and will not be revived under a new assessment.

 Electing to end a section 93 assessment when child support agreement is suspended